adrienverge/posix-read/README.md

 * `error.endOfFile === true` if the end-of-file was reached before having read all the bytes requested
-* `error.systemError === true` in case of a system call error (in such a case, `error.message` should contain more useful information.
+* `error.systemError === true` in case of a system call error (in such a case, `error.message` should contain more useful information).

 ## License